mshong/mshong/README.md

 4. **Dead Pixel Compensation**: A technique used to compensate for dead pixels that may appear in the process of producing uLED/OLED displays.

-5. **Bilinear and Bicubic Scaler**: Algorithms used to increase or decrease the size of an image while maintaining its quality.
+5. **Bilinear and Bicubic Video Scaler**: Algorithms used to increase or decrease the size of an image while maintaining its quality.

 Feel free to contact me if you have any questions or want to discuss any projects related to these topics.